NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/fields.md

 {{<Aside type="note">}}

-Access to HTTP request body fields requires a Cloudflare Enterprise plan with a paid add-on, except for the `http.request.body.mime` field.
+Access to HTTP request body fields requires a Khulnasoft Enterprise plan with a paid add-on, except for the `http.request.body.mime` field.

 {{</Aside>}}